dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_secure_boot.rst

   disallow_database (optional, list, None)
     A list of absolute paths of the Disallow Database certificate file for UEFI secure boot.

+  reset_keys (optional, str, None)
+    Resets the UEFI Secure Boot keys.

+    \ :literal:`ResetAllKeysToDefault`\  - Reset the content of all UEFI Secure Boot key databases (PK, KEK, DB, DBX) to their default values.

+    \ :literal:`DeletePK`\  - Delete the content of the PK UEFI Secure Boot database.
+This puts the system in Setup Mode.

+    \ :literal:`DeleteAllKeys`\  - Delete the content of all UEFI Secure Boot key databases (PK, KEK, DB, DBX).
+This puts the system in Setup Mode

+    \ :literal:`ResetPK`\  - Reset the content of PK UEFI Secure Boot database to their default values.

+    \ :literal:`ResetKEK`\ - Reset the content of KEK UEFI Secure Boot database to their default values.

+    \ :literal:`ResetDB`\ - Reset the content of DB UEFI Secure Boot database to their default values.

+    \ :literal:`ResetDBX`\ - Reset the content of DBX UEFI Secure Boot database to their default values.

   restart (optional, bool, False)